ziolkovscy/Welding-Consumable-Manufacturers/README.md

 Collecting, systematizing and facilitating the search for producers of welding consumables.

 ## Note
-* Company names are always capitalized, regardless of how the manufacturer presents them in its own materials (e.g., in all caps or small caps).
+* Manufacturers names are always capitalized, regardless of how the manufacturer presents them in its own materials (e.g., in all caps or small caps).
+The exception are abbreviations of manufacturer names, which are written entirely in capital letters.
 * The links included in the list lead directly to the manufacturer's products.
 * All links lead to the English-language versions of the websites, regardless of the manufacturer's native language.
-* The company names do not include the legal form of the company.
+* The manufacturers names do not include the legal form of the company.

 ## Contributing
 Contributions, issues and feature requests are welcome.